Engine Lubrication, Part IV

 Moisture is formed when the engine oil cools and water condenses.
 Regular flying with oil temperatures reaching 100°C will make sure that all water is boiled off.
 Ground running is just not enough.
 Its too short for all parts to get up to operating temperatures and in the end will do more harm than good.
 It increases water formation and corrosive attack.

-Engine combustion byproducts are pickup by the oil and will form, when mixed with condensation, acids capable of etching into the metals of the engine.
+Engine combustion byproducts are picked up by the oil and will form, when mixed with condensation, acids capable of etching into the metals of the engine.
 Resulting in more corrosion.
 Frequent oil changes, even on a four monthly basis when not flying frequently (time limited as opposed to hour limited), will help against acid formation.

 The location where the aircraft is used or parked, coastal and or high humidity places, will contribute to corrosion.
-As said above, if flying infrequently are your are in said locations, do more changes to minimize possible corrosion and this will help in keeping the engine in good health.
+As said above, if flying infrequently your are in said locations, do more changes to minimize possible corrosion and this will help in keeping the engine in good health.

 Oil and filter should be changed regularly but the use of the aircraft (or the lack thereof) and other factors dictates if the oil must be changed sooner than prescribed by the manufacturer to prevent any corrosion formation in the engine.
 Oil analysis is a great tool to see if the oil is up to the task its designed for in your engine and particular use of the aircraft.